jaderigby/bacon/README.md

 utilityAlias -profile
 ```

+Profile files are used to set or override your utility's settings.

 ### Be Sure To Source! ###

-Each time you create a new utility (which adds a new alias to your `bacon-bits/.baconrc` file) you will want to run `bacon set`.
+Each time you create a new utility (which adds a new alias to your `bacon-bits/.baconrc` file, you will want to run `bacon set`.
+This will source the `.baconrc` file.

 ### Utilities Observe The Following Behavior: ###